BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Background: and Autoscaling

-\stitle{Handling fluctuations through model autoscaling.} Model autoscaling, which dynamically deploys\footnote{ {We can also stop a serving instance to scale down.
-Since scaling down is simpler, we omit its details for brevity.}} serving instances on spare GPUs, is a promising solution to handle fluctuated computation and memory demands~\cite{DBLP:journals/corr/abs-2401-14351,DBLP:conf/asplos/YangZLZLZCL22,serverless-ray}.
+Model autoscaling, which dynamically deploys\footnote{ {It also stops a serving instance to scale down.
+Since scaling down is simpler, we omit its details for brevity.}} serving instances on spare GPUs to scale up the serving capability, is a promising solution to handle fluctuated and unpredictable computation and memory demands~\cite{DBLP:journals/corr/abs-2401-14351,DBLP:conf/asplos/YangZLZLZCL22,serverless-ray}.
+The rationale is that though a single model's workload is unpredictable, the aggregated workloads of all models served by a platform are relatively stable~\cite{DBLP:conf/nsdi/0025TKS23}.
+Thus, when the load of a specific model service increases, we are able to find spare GPUs from other models to scale up the serving capability of this model.

-The state-of-the-art autoscaling system, ServerlessLLM~\cite{DBLP:journals/corr/abs-2401-14351}, focuses on accelerating parameter loading(data plane).
-It uses SSDs on ech GPU server to store the parameters of all hosted models and employs a parameter loading mechanism that can fully utilize SSD bandwidth to load the parameters into instances.
-Unfortunately, ServerlessLLM does not accout for the scaling speed required by models.
+Autoscaling an instance requires two basic steps: (1) initialize a proper execution context, e.g., create CUDA contexts (control plane) and (2) load the model parameters to the GPUs' memory (data plane).
+We focus on (2) because (1) can be minimized with recent advances in GPU startup methods like checkpoint and restore~\cite{DBLP:journals/corr/abs-2405-12079,DBLP:conf/asplos/ZengXGCL25} and our Rust/C++-based serving platform (see also \textsection{\ref{sec:eval-ablation}}).
+For (2), the state-of-the-art system---ServerlessLLM~\cite{DBLP:journals/corr/abs-2401-14351} optimizes the data plane with SSD-optimized parameter loading.
+Unfortunately, it does not account for the scaling speed required by models.
 Our measurements in the next section show that SSD-based scaling significantly lags behind applications' requirements.